Addendum to 2018 BRS Overview

 The newly constituted bmi regional announced began operating to Hamburg, Frankfurt, Hannover, Munich and Milan in 2013 in addition to its existing Aberdeen service.
 Hannover was dropped after one season but in 2014 the airline announced a code share with Lufthansa on its Munich and Frankfurt routes which were also increased in frequency up to three times a day.
 In February 2015 bmi regional announced further expansion with routes to Paris Cdg, Dusseldorf and a peak summer season route to Nantes (axed in 2016 after easyJet began the route). bmi regional also operates to Brussels for Brussels Airlines but lost the Airbus Corporate Shuttle contract to Eastern Airways in January 2016.
 In January 2017 bmi regional began operating to Gothenburg.

-bmi regional has six/seven E 145 aircraft based and Eastern uses the same type for its Airbus contract with at least one aircraft based.
-The multi-daily Airbus Corporate Shuttle to Hawarden and Toulouse operates from the Centreline terminal on the airport south side as does a three times daily BAE Corporate Shuttle to Walney island, Cumbria that uses Beechcraft King Air B200 aircraft.
+The multi-daily Airbus Corporate Shuttle to Hawarden and Toulouse operates from the Centreline terminal on the airport south side.
+It is operated by Loganair that stepped in when flybmi ceased to operate having itself regained the contract from eastern a few months earlier.
+There is also an up to three times daily BAE Corporate Shuttle to Walney island, Cumbria that uses Beechcraft King Air B200 aircraft.

 SAS returned in summer 2014 and summer 2015 on a peak season route to Stockholm (using Boeing 736 aircraft) but unfortunately it did not return in 2016 despite excellent loads.

 Ryanair stagnated at Bristol after its early push following its base opening in 2007.
 Within a few years it had five based aircraft but reduced this to two in summer 2013 apparently over a dispute with the airport over peak hour and parking charges, although there was no reduction in service with aircraft from other bases being utilised.
 2017 and 2018 saw four based Boeing 738 aircraft as will be the case in 2019.
-The airline continued to drop some routes and add new ones.
+The airline continued to drop some routes and add new ones in summer.
+Winter is a different matter with Ryanair adding routes every year.

 Wizz Air pitched up in July 2015 with a Katowice route and have since added Kosice, Sofia and Warsaw Chopin.
 However only Katowice remains in 2018.